castle-games/castle-games/README.md

 - We use LuaJIT for Lua, which is exactly [Lua 5.1](https://www.lua.org/manual/5.1/) with some [additions](http://luajit.org/extensions.html).
 - Lua is mostly sort of like JavaScript and hopefully should be easy to pick up!
+- There are a lot of good benefits from using Lua, and also of course tradeoffs, vs. other languages (JavaScript probably being the main other one).
+Here are some of the many benefits:
+  - Quite small and easy to pick up for people new to programming (subjective I guess).
+  - LuaJIT makes Lua extremely fast.
+The JIT runs on macOS, Windows and Linux.
+On iOS and Android, only the interpreter runs, but LuaJIT's interpreter is still much faster than the original Lua one.
+  - The Love game engine is available.
+It's open source, has breaking changes to its interface only approximately once every 3 years, and the code is small and neat enough for it to be well-understood by the whole team.
+It's well-documented.
+It's API is the same across all the desktop and mobile platforms Ghost supports.
+  - Coroutines make non-blocking asynchronous calls possible without having to explicitly `await ` them.
+This made it possible to wrap the `require` call in Lua to add network fetching, which lies at the core of Ghost.
+  - There's a lot more...
 - We use Lua's [coroutines](http://leafo.net/posts/itchio-and-coroutines.html) for asynchronous I/O.
   This makes it so when you do a network call from somewhere in the main loop, for example, you want to write `network.async(function() ... end)`, sort of like `dispatch_async(...)` in iOS.
 There's